drhsqlite/fossil-mirror/www/server/windows/iis.md

 system boot, before anyone has logged in interactively.

+## <a name="install"></a>Install IIS

+IIS might not already be already in your system, so follow the path appropriate to your host OS.
+We’ve tested only the latest Microsoft OSes as of the time of this writing, but the basic process should be similar on older OSes.

+The default set of IIS features there will suffice for this tutorial, but you might want to enable additional features.

+### Windows Server 2019

+1. Start “Server Manager”
+2. Tell it you want to “Add roles and features”
+3. Select “Role-based or feature-based installation”
+4. Select your local server
+5. In the Server Roles section, enable “Web Server (IIS)”

+### Windows

+1. Open Control Panel
+2. Go to “Programs”
+3. Select “Turn Windows features on or off” in the left-side pane
+4. In the “Windows Features” dialog, enable “Internet Information Services”

 ## Reverse Proxy with URL Rewriting

 The stock IIS setup doesn’t have reverse proxying features, but they’re